Doesn't everybody have a little ADHD?

 Symptoms or signs of ADHD are different for everyone.

-Boys and girls, women and men, and different depending on your age and other traits such as sensitivity, anxiety, Autism, to name a few.
+\Boys and girls, women and men, are different depending on your age and other traits such as sensitivity, anxiety, and Autism, to name a few.

-Executive Function challenges (managing yourself and your resources) are associated with ADHD and cause life to feel much more difficult because of them.
+Executive Function challenges (managing yourself and your resources) are associated with ADHD and cause life to feel much more difficult as a result.

 Executive Functions include: